cobaltt7/strife.js/README.md

 interactions in any other way you wish alongside or independent of strife.js.

 `defineModal()` and `defineSelect()` work in the same way as `defineButton()` but for modals and select menus respectfully.
-For better type safety, `defineSelect()` also allows specifing certain types of select menus to collect.
+For better type safety, `defineSelect()` also optionally allows specifing certain types of select menus to collect.
 By default, all types of select menus are collected.
-However, you can not specify multiple listeners for the same ID but different types.
+However, you can not specify multiple listeners for the same id but different types.

 ```js
 import { ComponentType } from "discord.js";